Skip to content

 Diagnosis of an upset stomach

-First you should try to find out for yourself the reason for your cat’s stomach problems: are you perhaps changing its food too often?
-Are you giving your pet wet food that is too cold, perhaps straight out of the fridge?
-Have you not combed your long-haired cat enough lately, so that it might have swallowed a lot of hair while cleaning itself?
-Or is your cat constantly exposed to particular external stress-inducing factors?
-These are problems that you can tackle yourself and help to prevent in the future.
+First of all, you should try to find out the reason for your cat' s stomach problems yourself: Are you perhaps changing her food too often?
+Is your cat's wet food too cold, perhaps straight from the fridge?
+Have you not combed your long-haired cat much recently, so that your cat may have swallowed a lot of hair when grooming?
+Or is your cat under constant stress due to certain external circumstances?
+You can tackle these problems yourself and avoid them in future.

-If none of the above points come into question and there is no obvious change in your cat’s general condition, you can wait for a day and keep a close eye on how things develop.
-Often, the cat will eat very little food and thus relieve its stomach so that everything is fine again the next day.
-This will indicate that your cat had nothing more than a minor stomach upset.
-However, if the cat continues to show obvious symptoms, it is important to visit a vet.
-The vet has several options for the diagnosis: these include a blood and faeces test, X-rays, ultrasound scans and a gastroscopy.
+If none of the above points come into question and your cat's general condition is unremarkable, you can wait a day and observe how things progress.
+Often the cat eats little food and can thus relieve the stomach so that everything is fine again the next day.
+In this case, it was only a minor stomach upset.
+However, if the cat continues to show clear symptoms, a visit to the vet is necessary.
+The vet has various options for making a diagnosis: These include a blood and fecal examination, x-rays, ultrasound examinations and a gastroscopy.

 Therapy for stomach problems

-The treatment of an upset stomach is dependent on the underlying cause.
-If the diagnosis shows that you yourself have made a “mistake”, you may be able to rectify this relatively easily, whereby the symptoms will disappear.
-If the reason for your pet’s stomach upset is unclear, and its general condition is not a cause for alarm, an adult cat should first be put on a “zero diet” for one day.
-This means that the cat is not allowed to eat anything for 24 hours, but can drink small portions of water throughout the day.
-Treats are also taboo during this period.
+The treatment of an upset stomach depends on the cause.
+If the diagnosis shows that you have made a "mistake" yourself, you may be able to correct it relatively easily, which will make the symptoms disappear.
+If the cause is unclear and the cat's general condition is not a cause for concern, an adult cat should first be put on a "zero diet" for a day.
+This means that the cat is not allowed to eat anything for a day and can drink water in small portions throughout the day.
+Treats are also taboo during this time.

-If the examination of your cat reveals that there is no fault on your part, but that other causes are responsible for its stomach problems, the diagnosis will determine the therapy.
-If worms are found in the faeces, the vet will prescribe an anthelmintic (anti-worm) product; in the case of gastritis caused by bacteria, the cat will be given antibiotics; and if the problem is related to its nutrition, the cat may need to be put on a light diet or have a change of food.
-This special food is easy to digest and places only minimal strain on the gastrointestinal tract.
-You should feed your cat small portions of this light food spread out over the day.
-This will also protect your pet’s stomach and intestines.
-If you do not want to prepare this gentle food yourself, you can use wet food from specialist retailers, for example Integra Protect Intestinal.
-In most cases, stomach problems in cats can be dealt with relatively quickly with the appropriate remedies.
+If the examination of the cat reveals that the illness is not due to any fault on your part, but that other causes are responsible for the stomach problems, the diagnosis will determine the treatment.
+If worms have been discovered in the feces, the vet will prescribe a worm remedy, in the case of gastritis caused by bacteria, the cat will be given antibiotics and if the cause is related to the diet, a light diet may need to be offered or the cat' s food changed.
+This special food is easy to digest and puts little strain on the gastrointestinal tract.
+This light diet should be offered in small portions throughout the day.
+This is also easy on the stomach and intestines.
+If you do not want to prepare this light diet yourself, you can use wet foods from specialist retailers, such as Integra Protect Intestinal.
+In most cases, stomach problems in cats can be brought under control relatively quickly with the appropriate products.